 If you’re shopping for your first drum set and you’re on a tight budget, it can be tempting to go online and search for and buy the lowest cost drum kit possible.
 I’ve had plenty of students do this an it usually ends up being a decision they regret as these kits tend to sound bad and quickly fall apart.
 So, in order to help you avoid this same mistake, I’ve put together some thoughts on kits to avoid.

 Companies like Rogue, Pulse and Millennium make incredibly low quality and inexpensive drum sets which are a bad investment and should be avoided, even if you are just wanting a low-cost kit to try your hand at drumming.

-In general, I would advise you to spend a bit more money (around $400 to $500) and go with a reputable brand so that if your drumming interest doesn’t pan out into a full blown hobby, you’ll easily be able to resell the kit without losing a lot of money in the process due to poor resale value.
+I would instead advise you to spend a bit more money (around $400 to $500) and go with a reputable brand so that if your drumming interest doesn’t pan out into a full blown hobby, you’ll easily be able to resell the kit without losing a lot of money in the process due to poor resale value.

 Why I Wrote This Post

 I hesitated writing this article because it seems like a very pessimistic topic and openly bashes several drum set brands.
 That said, I felt it was important to publish this information for a few specific reasons.

 The first reason is that all of these brands fall into a category of drum sets which I would call sub-prime drums.
 That is to say – they are all manufacturers or brands not specifically known for their drums – and all of them fall into a price category that would be practically impossible for a company that is even remotely focused on quality could match.

 Additionally, the majority of brands I have specifically called out here don’t really even seem to be in the business of supplying drummers with quality instruments.
 Instead, the goal for them is to flood the market with low cost and low quality instruments that were cheaply made overseas.

 “But I Just Want to Kick the Tires…“